The 39 Clues: The Medusa Plot

 The Medusa Plot is the first book in the series.
 It was written by Gordon Korman and published on August 30, 2011.

 Two years after the Clue hunt, all who succeeded in finding Gideon's serum recipe have united.
-The feud between the Cahills has ended, and the family unites to battle a new enemy: the Vespers, a secret organization led by Vesper One who have been the Cahills' enemies since the time of their ancestor Gideon.
-Members of the Cahill family are kidnapped and will be returned only if Dan and Amy follow Vesper One's instructions.
+The feud between the Cahills has ended, and the family unites to battle a new enemy: the Vespers, a secret organization led by Vesper One, who have been the Cahills' enemies since the time of their ancestor Gideon.
+Members of the Cahill family are kidnapped and will only be returned if Dan and Amy follow Vesper One's instructions.
 Amy and Dan are instructed by Vesper One to find a painting called the Medusa which leads them to a maze under the Colosseum that was designed by a Janus named Caravaggio, if they fail Vesper One will kill the hostages.